objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

   <img src="/images/defaultCPhase.svg">
 </p>

 1) First, preprocessor gets the input files.
-The input files are source files (.cpp) and header files (.h).
+The input files are source files `.cpp` and header files `.h`.
-The result is a single edited file with human-readable code that the compiler will get.
+The result is a single edited file `.cpp` with human-readable code that the compiler will get.

-2) The compiler receives the finished code file and converts it into machine code, presented in an object file.
+2) The compiler receives the edited code file `.cpp` and converts it into machine code, presented in an object file.
 At the compilation stage, parsing occurs, which checks whether the code matches rules of a specific programming language.
 At the end, the compiler optimizes the resulting machine code and produces an object file.
 To speed up compilation, different files of the same project are compiled in parallel.

-3)  Then, the linker gets object files.
+3)  Then, the [Linker](https://en.wikipedia.org/wiki/Linker_(computing)) gets object files.
-Linker is a program that combines object files into an executable file or library.
-The result of the linker is an executable .exe file.
+The result of the linker is an executable `.exe` file.

 As a result, in compiled languages, multiple files are simultaneously and independently converted